Health Indicator Report of Birth rates

 DenominatorNumber of persons in population.

 What Is Being Done?Having an overall high birth rate is not a risk factor for poor health outcomes.
 However, elevated teen pregnancy rates are a concern as these pregnancies are considered to be at higher risk.
-The final U.S. data for 2018 indicate that the teen birth rate for those 15 through 19 years of age was 17.4, a historic low for the country.
-The rate was down 7% from 2017 (18.8).
-The rate was down by 55% or nearly 8% per year since 2007 (41.5), the most recent period of continued decline, and 70% (or 4% per year) since 1991, the most recent peak.
-The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 13.1 in 2018.
+The final U.S. birth rate for teenagers aged 15-19 in the United States in 2021 was 13.9 births per 1,000 females, down 7% from 2020 (15.0) and another record low.
+The Utah teen birth rate for those 15 through 19 years also decreased to a rate of 9.2 in 2021.
 A variety of educational and prevention activities are targeted to decrease teen birth rates.

-Available ServicesAccess to family planning services are available in Utah from several sources: community health centers, Planned Parenthood Association of Utah clinic, and private providers.
+Available ServicesAccess to family planning services are available in Utah from several sources: community health centers, Planned Parenthood Association of Utah, Family Planning Elevated, pharmacies, and private providers.
 Utah law requires parental consent for unmarried minors to obtain contraception information and services from community health centers and clinics.
-A 2018 Utah law allows pharmacies to dispense three types of contraception - pills, patch, or ring - through a standing order signed by the executive director of the Utah Department of Health.
-Women who are are 18 years and older can go to any participating pharmacy to receive her pills, patch, or ring directly from the pharmacist.
-For more information and to see a list of participating pharmacies see [https://mihp.utah.gov/birthcontrol].
-Preconception and interpregnancy health information is available from the Utah Department of Health. [http://www.poweryourlife.org/] Follow Power Your Life on:[[br]] Facebook: [https://www.facebook.com/poweryourlifeutah/][[br]] Pinterest: [https://www.pinterest.com/poweryourlifeut/][[br]] Instagram: [https://www.instagram.com/poweryourlifeut/]
+A 2018 Utah law allows pharmacies to dispense three types of contraception - pills, patch, or ring - through a statewide standing order issued by the Utah Department of Health.
+People 18 years and older can go to any participating pharmacy to receive their pills, patch, or ring directly from the pharmacist.
+For more information and to see a list of participating pharmacies, see [https://mihp.utah.gov/birthcontrol].
+Beginning January 1, 2022, a pharmacist may prescribe self-administered hormonal contraception - pills, patch, or ring - to people 18 years and older.
+Contact your pharmacist for more information.
+Preconception and pregnancy health information is available from the Utah Department of Health and Human Services Maternal and Infant Health Program. [https://mihp.utah.gov/] Follow Power Your Life on:[[br]] Facebook: [https://www.facebook.com/poweryourlifeut][[br]] Instagram: [https://www.instagram.com/poweryourlifeut/]